mxmlnwbr/lakera-coding-challenge/README.md

 ```

 This script will:
-1. Start the backend server at http://127.0.0.1:8000
+- Start the backend server at http://127.0.0.1:8000
-2. Install frontend dependencies
+- Install frontend dependencies
-3. Start the frontend development server at http://localhost:3000
+- Start the frontend development server

-### Manual Setup
+**Access the application at: http://localhost:3000**

-If you prefer to run the components separately:
+### Option 2: Manual Setup

 #### Backend
 ```bash
 cd backend
 uv sync  # Install dependencies from lock file